mgit3/ZSHrc/README.md

 -Then, I share the graph on the internet through the S3(AWS Simple Cloud Storage) using the boto3(Python module).
 Output: http://roberto-server.s3.amazonaws.com/graph.html

 -Finally, I made a dashboard('dash_plotly.py') using Dash and Plotly(Python modules).
 In this dashboard, I presented statistical information about the Download and Upload internet speed such as the maximum, minimum, median, and standard deviation rate.
+Besisdes that I add a  boxplot graph to the project to help understand the data of descriptive statistics.